 This list contains links to products and if purchases are made through these links, I may earn a small commission.

 1. Playdough – add in some buttons to dig out, scissors to cut, and garlic presses for extra fun but don’t fret, if all you have is plain playdough, you will still be helping your students develop hand strength and fine motor skills.

 2. Lego – Try popping a handful on a tray or better yet this simple game only takes a few minutes to throw together, but it’s so much fun!
 Lego is the crown jewel of all fine motor activities.

 3. Stickers – on cards, paper, or my favorite a sticker station!

 4. Beading with beads or with cereal – I love my bead tray ( pictured above) but using simple pipe cleaners, and O cereal is a great way to make magic wands or bracelets.

-5. Using tongs with sorting and matching activities – adding tongs is a great way to up the challenge for simple sorting.
+5. Turn anything into fine motor activities with tongs.
+Using tongs with sorting and matching activities – adding tongs is a great way to up the challenge for simple sorting.
 Find my favorite tongs here.

 6. Lacing cards – I love these ones.

 7. Pipe cleaners and this utensil holder from Ikea or a strainer.